amikos-tech/chroma-cookbook/docs/strategies/backup.md

 # ChromaDB Backups

-Depending on your use case there are a few different ways to backup your ChromaDB data.
+Depending on your use case there are a few different ways to back up your ChromaDB data.

 - API export - this approach is relatively simple, slow for large datasets and may result in a backup that is missing some updates, should your data change frequently.